3. User guide

 Pypmc revolves around adapting mixture densities of the form

-where each component \(q_j\) is either a Gaussian
+where each component

 or a Student’s t distribution